 - The truffles should be kept in the fridge (it can be the warmest part of the fridge), so make sure you say it while offering a box to someone.

-- Break the chocolate into small pieces.
-Put into a small pan with matcha and cream.
+- Break 150 g white chocolate into small pieces.
+Put into a small pan with 2 heaped tsp matcha (green tea powder) and 100 ml light cream or coffee cream.

 - Let the chocolate melt on a very low heat, constantly stirring.